swiss-seismological-service/scdetect/README.md

   corrected for near-field observations) and allows for station specific corrections.

-Note that magnitudes of type `MLhc` are preferred over magnitudes of type `MLh`.
+> **NOTE**: Magnitudes of type `MLhc` are preferred over magnitudes of type `MLh`.

+The template station magnitudes must be available through eventparameters (for further details, please refer to the related [section](#inventory-events-and-configuration) on providing these data products).

 Magnitudes computed based on the amplitude-magnitude regression approach are of type `MLx`.
 These magnitudes are going to be issued as SeisComP *Station